nbicocchi/learn-microservices/modules/containerization/slides/1 - Introduction to containerization.md

 - **Decoupling of Services**: Each service can be packaged in its own container, running independently with its own dependencies.
 - **Consistent Environments**: Containers ensure consistency across development, testing, and production environments, reducing deployment issues.
-- **Resource and Fault Isolation**: Containers provide isolation, meaning that one service failure does not affect others.
+- **Resource and Fault Isolation**: Containers provide isolation, meaning that one service failure does not *directly* affect others.
 This makes containers excellent for fault-tolerant systems.
 - **Scalability**: Containers can be scaled independently to handle varying loads.
 Orchestration tools like Kubernetes make it easy to manage scaling and load balancing.

 ### CI/CD Integration